-Documents are signed to demonstrate that the signer understands and consents to the contents of the writing or transaction which is signed.
+Documents are signed to demonstrate that the signer understands and consents to the contents of the writing or transaction that is signed.
 The functional requirements of a signature, whatever its format, include:

-- Confirming the origin and authenticity of a document. - Demonstrating a document has not been altered. - Indicating a signer's understanding and/or approval. - Signaling a signer's authorization. - Identifying a signer and ensuring non-repudiation of a document or transaction.
+- Confirming the origin and authenticity of a document. - Demonstrating a document has not been altered. - Indicating a signer understands and/or approves. - Signaling a signer's authorization. - Identifying a signer and ensuring non-repudiation of a document or transaction.